e18e/e18e/docs/index.md

 ## Welcome to e18e!

-e18e (Ecosystem Performance) is an initiative to connect the folks and projects working to improve JS packages performance.
+e18e (Ecosystem Performance) is an initiative to connect the folks and projects working to improve the performance of JS packages.

-We'd also like to provide visibility to the efforts of countless Open Source developers working to cleanup, levelup, and speedup our dependencies.
+We'd also like to provide visibility to the efforts of countless open source developers working to cleanup, levelup, and speedup our dependencies.

-We invite you to get involved in the different projects linked from these pages, and to connect with others like-minded folks.
+We invite you to get involved in the different projects linked from these pages, and to connect with other like-minded folks.

-Join us at the [e18e Discord server](https://chat.e18e.dev) and collaborate with us!
+Join us at the [e18e Discord server](https://chat.e18e.dev) and collaborate with our community!